 Risk, on the other hand, is the chance of selling your investments at a loss, and the main factor that differentiates the two is your time horizon.

-But investing in the stock market requires a long-term perspective; history shows that over periods of 10 years or more - it is a very profitable place to be.
+Investing in the stock market requires a long-term perspective; history shows that over periods of 10 years or more it is a very profitable place to be.
 Crucially, it almost always outperforms alternative investments such as cash.

-Remember, in that time we have endured the recession from 2001, the market bottoming out in 2003 and the financial crisis of 2008/9, when markets were swinging up and down by four or five per cent a day.
+Remember, in that time we have endured the recession from 2001, the market bottoming out in 2003 and the financial crisis of 2008/9, when markets were swinging up and down by 4% or 5% a day.
 Investors that took a short-term view may well have made a loss, but those that kept calm and stood firm have reaped the rewards.
-The key is to remember that, over the long-term, with remarkable consistency, share values have always bounced back - sometimes in big, rapid leaps.
+The key is to remember that, over the long term, with remarkable consistency, share values have always bounced back - sometimes in big, rapid leaps.

-This demonstrates an equally important point: volatility can be a powerful force for good because these wild swings work both ways.
+Volatility can be a powerful force for good because these wild swings work both ways.
 For example, being out of the market for only the five best days during the past 20 years would have led to a 23% lower return.
 Missing the best 10 days would have reduced returns by a staggering 40%.
 So, while volatility may be stressful, experience shows it is better to stay invested in bumpy times.
-Timing the market with such precision is impossible.